Lavan has a well established reputation for conducting business in an ethical and honest way.

 It is important to remember that in most cases it will be irrelevant whether the bribe was accepted or not.
 Merely offering the bribe will usually be sufficient for an offence to be committed.

 Bribery can be direct (eg a person gives a bribe to someone) or indirect (eg a person procures someone else to give a bribe to another person).

 Gifts, entertainment and hospitality include the receipt or offer of gifts, meals or tokens of appreciation and gratitude, or invitations to events, functions, or other social gatherings, in connection with matters related to our business.
 These activities are acceptable provided they:

 Lavan partners and staff must not accept gifts or entertainment where to do so might influence, or be perceived to influence, objective business judgement.

-This policy does not prohibit giving normal and appropriate hospitality to, or receiving it from, third parties.
+This sustainable business practice does not prohibit giving normal and appropriate hospitality to, or receiving it from, third parties.

 Circumstances which are never permissible include examples that involve:

 The acceptance of gifts and/or hospitality/entertainment invitations must be pre approved by the Managing Partner or your Supervising Partner or Manager.

 Any breach of this sustainable business practice will be regarded as a serious matter by Lavan and will result in disciplinary action up to and including termination of employment or contract.